A scientific model is a simplification of reality used to predict the behaviour of a real-life

 organized by the Maastricht 2020 iGEM team, in which we wrote a step-by-step guide for

 designing ligand binding sites.
-This guide is based in the Moretti et al. paper above mentioned and
+This guide is based on the Moretti and colleagues paper above

 the previous guide made by the 2016 iGEM teams, but it is thought to be used by non-computational

-biologists, so it has more explanations and more concrete steps.
+biologists, so it has more explanations and more detailed steps.
 We hope our Guide for Using

 Rosetta when Designing Ligand Binding Sites helps future iGEM participants to use this